databubs/BellaBeat_Case/README.md

 (R Studio Desktop)

 Open R Studio Desktop and create a new project.
-Set the project's working directory to the folder where you saved the dataset C:\Users\YOUR_NAME\Desktop\BellaBeat_Case_Study is mine
+Set the project's working directory to the folder where you saved the dataset C:\Users\YOUR_NAME\Desktop\BellaBeat_Case_Study

-Add data frames/import to match the file name (Code Below) Ill be using these data frames for my anaylsis.
-You could use different ones!
+We need to add data frames to match each CSV file we are working with Ill be using these data frames for my anaylsis.
+You could use different ones.

 ```R
 daily_intensities <- read.csv("dailyIntensities_merged.csv")